Jimbly/dcexjam2025/README.md

 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Post-jam? fixes:
+* battlezone: maybe kick to menu if skipped 3 times in a row
 * aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
 * show an un-slotted, but available, quickbar slot as a different color, tooltip info, clicking opens inventory
 * click to move - ensure stop when enter (active?) battlezone